trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

 # Step 2: Run an Octez node on Weeklynet

-Once the Octez node has been configured to join Weeklynet, you can launch it and make its RPC available on the port that the DAL node expects to use:
+Once the Octez node has been configured to join Weeklynet, we can launch it and make its RPC available:

 ```
 octez-node run --rpc-addr 127.0.0.1:8732 --log-output="$HOME/octez-node.log"